 Most students in the department are supported financially through teaching assistantships.
-The current basic stipend is $14,600.
-Doctoral students who have passed candidacy receive a stipend of $17,600.
+The current basic stipend is $15,600 for master's students and $18,800 for doctoral students.
 Students with a Doctoral Fellowship can receive additional funding per year.
 Summer support is also available for many graduate students.

 Teaching assistantships are half-time positions requiring up to 20 hours per week,